 Sometimes a product needs only superficial adaptation in order to fit into a new market.
-Different cultures assign meaning to colors, words & numbers very differently.
-It is of high important to be able to understand and adapt it to local consumer habits.
+Different cultures assign meaning to colours, words & numbers very differently.
+It is of high importance to be able to understand and adapt it to local consumer habits.

 Ex: Coca-Cola translates the name & taste base on the host countries.

 This is very important part of adaptation strategy.
 Certainly, religion is separated from culture.
 Eg: Muslims all around the world have the same belief & practice.
 Same goes for Christians as well.